kauri-io/Content/solidity-vyper-updates/Truffle: Smart Contract Compilation & Deployment.md

   Test contracts: truffle test
 ```

-The **truffle init** command sets up a truffle project with the standard project directory structure:
+The `truffle init` command sets up a truffle project with the standard project directory structure:

 ![](https://api.beta.kauri.io:443/ipfs/QmZkbLeZiw7CNh9VFg2cLXhRuM1MYrg5whCnGmXHr5ZHVV)

 -   **contracts/**: store original codes of the smart contract.
 We will place our Bounties.vy file here.
-- **migrations/**: instructions for deploying the smart contract(s) in the “contracts” folder.
+-   **migrations/**: instructions for deploying the smart contract(s) in the **contracts** folder.
-- **test/**: tests for your smart contract(s), truffle supports tests written in Javascript, well learn about writing tests in the next article
+-   **test/**: tests for your smart contract(s), truffle supports tests written in Javascript, we cover writing tests in the next article.
 -   **truffle.js**: configuration file.
-- **truffle-config.js**: configuration document for windows user.
+-   **truffle-config.js**: configuration document for windows users.

-\*Note For Windows Users: The **truffle.js** configuration file will not appear.
-Whenever **truffle.js** is updated in the tutorial, apply it to the **truffle-config.js** file instead.
+**Note For Windows Users**: The **truffle.js** configuration file is not created.
+Whenever the tutorial updates **truffle.js**, apply the changes to the **truffle-config.js** file instead.

-Now let's create a Bounties.vy file in the contracts folder and copy the contents of [Bounties.vy](https://github.com/kauri-io/kauri-fullstack-dapp-tutorial-series/blob/master/remix-bounties-smartcontract/Bounties.vy) which we previously developed.
+Create a **Bounties.vy** file in the **contracts** folder and copy the contents of [Bounties.vy](https://github.com/kauri-io/kauri-fullstack-dapp-tutorial-series/blob/master/remix-bounties-smartcontract/Bounties.vy) which we previously developed.

 ![](https://api.beta.kauri.io:443/ipfs/QmW2Rv8J5EP5eEDbxtp5LKCyskM8CXmMZ3WRYNBRoikpqB)